-Ans: Since FPIs invest in securities such as shares, bonds, debentures, units of business trust, etc., they earn income in the nature of dividend, interest, and capital gains.
+Ans: Since Foreign Portfolio Investors invest in securities such as shares, bonds, debentures, units of business trust, etc., they earn income in the nature of dividend, interest, and capital gains.
 FPIs would also need to remit such incomes (along with capital investment) out of India at regular intervals.

-As a pre-condition to remittance of funds, the applicable income tax on such income needs to be deposited with the government treasury.
-The taxes are deposited either in the form of withholding taxes or payment of taxes in a self-assess mode or a combination of both depending upon the nature of income.
+As a precondition to remittance of funds, the applicable income tax on such income needs to be deposited with the government treasury.
+Depending upon the nature of income, the taxes are deposited as – withholding taxes, payment of taxes in a self-assess mode or a combination of both.
 The custodian/banker would also require a certificate from a professional tax advisor prior to remitting the funds.

-Moreover, after the end of the financial year (April 1st to March 31st in India), the FPI is required to file an annual tax return (in electronic mode).
-If the tax authorities wish to scrutinize the tax return in detail, it would require representation before them.
+Moreover, after every Indian financial year ends, the FPI is required to file an annual tax return (in electronic mode).
+If the tax authorities wish to scrutinize the tax return in detail, it has to be presented before them.

 Burning Issues faced by FPIs under the present tax regime

 - FPIs structured as non-corporates are subject to a higher rate of a surcharge prescribed on income from capital gains.
 This has led to many FPIs considering a conversion from a non-corporate to a corporate structure.
 This conversion could potentially attract General Anti Avoidance Rules (GAAR) under the Indian tax laws.

 - FPIs having fund managers located in India having potential exposure to establishing a business connection in India, upon not satisfying certain prescribed conditions.

 Incorp has a dedicated team of professionals with expertise in catering to Foreign Portfolio Investors, planning to invest in India.
 We can assist by providing the following services: